Bodily Injury Liability Coverage

 Death – If the truck driver were to die as a result of the accident, your insurance policy would pay for the resulting expenses and any judgment against you as a result of a lawsuit.

-This case is a great illustration of the argument for carrying the highest liability limits your budget can afford.
+This case is a great illustration of the argument for carrying the highest bodily injury liability coverage your budget can afford.
+The higher the limits, the better your chance of being covered should you be at fault in an accident.

 If the situation above occurred and you had no car insurance, or low liability limits, you would be on the hook for any damages above your policy threshold.
 That includes medical costs, paying out if the other person has a loss of income, and the cost of repairs for the vehicles involved.

 In the scenario above, the truck driver would want to have UM and UIM in the event the liable driver had no insurance or low liability limits.

 Just because the “at-fault” party loses a court case and owes money does not mean they will have the ability to pay it, which could result in you not receiving the best care available.